taty-anna/heating-system-optimisation/README.md

 - $x[t]$: Binary variable indicating if the heater is on (1) or off (0) at time $t$
 - $T[t]$: Temperature inside the house at time $t$, continuous variable with bounds $[T_{\text{min}}, T_{\text{max}}]$

+## Baseline Strategy Explanation

+In addition to developing an optimized heating strategy, it is essential to establish a baseline for comparison.
+The baseline strategy serves as a reference point to evaluate the effectiveness and efficiency of the optimization model.
+Here’s why the baseline strategy is chosen:

+### Purpose of the Baseline Strategy

+1. **Benchmarking Performance:**
+   - The baseline strategy provides a standard against which the optimized strategy's performance can be measured.
+By comparing the results, we can quantify the improvements in terms of cost savings and temperature stability.

+2. **Simplicity and Realism:**
+   - The baseline strategy represents a straightforward, rule-based approach that is easy to understand and implement.
+It mirrors a common real-world scenario where heating systems operate based on a simple setpoint control without considering dynamic electricity pricing.

+3. **Identifying Improvement Areas:**
+   - By analyzing the baseline strategy, we can identify specific areas where optimization can yield significant benefits.
+For instance, recognizing periods of high power usage during expensive electricity times highlights the potential for cost savings through better scheduling.

+4. **Validation of Optimization Model:**
+   - The baseline strategy acts as a validation tool for the optimization model.
+It ensures that any claimed improvements are genuine and not a result of erroneous assumptions or model inaccuracies.

+### Description of the Baseline Strategy

+- **Heating Control:**
+  - The baseline strategy aims to maintain the indoor temperature close to a predefined setpoint (e.g., 24°C) without considering fluctuations in electricity costs.
+  - The heater operates at maximum capacity (12 kW) when the indoor temperature drops below the setpoint, and turns off when the setpoint is reached or exceeded.

+- **Electricity Cost Ignorance:**
+  - Unlike the optimized strategy, the baseline does not adjust power usage based on the varying electricity costs.
+It uses a fixed rule-based approach that ignores the dynamic pricing, leading to potentially higher operational costs.

 ## Implementation

 The project is implemented using Python and the `mip` optimization library.
 The notebook contains the following sections: